-If a shipowner anticipates a prosperous period, shipowner needs to order as early as possible, because newbuilding ship construction takes around two years if there is available slot at the shipyards.
+If a shipowner anticipates a prosperous period, the shipowner needs to order as early as possible, because newbuilding ship construction takes around two years if there is an available slot at the shipyards.
 There are two possible outcomes:

 - Shipowner’s future expectations are fulfilled, shipping demand grows as every shipping market player is expected it to and the capacity is met

-Current shipping supply available is the consequence of past decisions by shipowners.
+The current shipping supply available is the consequence of past decisions by shipowners.

-Dry cargo markets appear to move through cycles of boom, recession, slump, recovery and back to boom again.
+Dry cargo markets appear to move through cycles of boom, recession, slump, recovery, and back to boom again.
 Shipping cycles are partly generated by the cyclical growth in shipping demand.
 However, shipping cycles are also a result of the fact that supply adjustment is a slow process.
-Shipping analysts have suggested that there are cycles of different periods observable in shipping market.
+Shipping analysts have suggested that there are cycles of different periods observable in the shipping market.
 These different shipping cycles are overlaying each other.
 Seasonal pattern of demand as being the shortest cycle.
 On top of that, world demand growth appears to cycle over 5-7 years.
 Ship supply cycles are longer, on average 13 years.
 On top of that, very long cyclical patterns of around 50 years.
 Viewing the shipping market as a dynamic model, as a process in which demand conditions and supply responses change over time, gives a much richer picture of the way the shipping market operates.
 In sum, ship supply responds to a change in demand, often spread out over several periods.

 Freight rates are the outcome of a bargaining process, based on their expectations of future demand and supply, rather than simply the balance of supply and demand at a particular place and time.
 Shipowners and charterers form expectations of future freight rates and bargain over the deviation of future rates from the latest fixture.
-Final outcome is influenced by the relative bargaining power of each shipowner and charterer.
-If charterer has more power freight rate deviation will be lower than latest fixture.
-If shipowner has more power freight rate deviation will be higher than latest fixture.
-Many factors can affect relative bargaining power of shipowners and charterers, but economic conditions are the single most important factor in most situations.
-In improving economic conditions, shipowners have the bargaining power.
+The final outcome is influenced by the relative bargaining power of each shipowner and charterer.
+If the charterer has more power freight rate deviation will be lower than latest fixture.
+If the shipowner has more power freight rate deviation will be higher than the latest fixture.
+Many factors can affect the relative bargaining power of shipowners and charterers, but economic conditions are the single most important factor in most situations.
+In improving economic conditions, shipowners have bargaining power.
 In worsening economic conditions, charterers have the bargaining power.
-In bargaining power, information is also an important factor especially when information is comprehensive, accurate, timely and cheap.
-Therefore, the role of the shipbroker is crucial in the central to the discussion on bargaining between shipowners and charterers.
+In bargaining power, information is also an important factor especially when information is comprehensive, accurate, timely, and cheap.
+Therefore, the role of the shipbroker is crucial in central to the discussion on bargaining between shipowners and charterers.
 Despite all the improvements in communications and technology, shipbrokers continue to have a role in assimilating information for shipowners and charterers.